htetyan/CA_mixed_messages/README.md

 ## General info
 A star sign reason generator application that produce a new message based on reason at least three different pieces of data.
 This is part of a portfolio project from on [Codecademy](https://www.codecademy.com) Full-Stack and Back-End Developer course.

-The application is designed and written using HTML, JavaScript.
+The application is designed and written using HTML & JavaScript.

 ##  Project-Objectives
 ###  Building a mixed message project using: